mjdecker/mjdecker.github.io/_syllabi/software-testing.md

 |6|Integration Testing, Code Reviews, & Software Quality, Measurement, and Metrics|
 |7|Mock Objects, Mocking Frameworks, & Continuous Integration|

-* The following is a sample 15 week timetable for the course.
+* The following is a sample 15-week timetable for the course.

 |Week #|Topic|
 |---|---|